The Six Secrets to a Successful Product

 Microsoft

-• Has hits and misses in most of its product segments, but is relentless in making up for missteps.
+It has hits and misses in most of its product segments but is relentless in making up for missteps.

-• All of its major product lines have improved substantially in the last five to seven years.
-See Marketplace 365, Windows 10, and Azure.
+All of its major product lines have improved substantially in the last five to seven years.
+See Microsoft 365, Windows 11, and Azure.

-• The new CEO, Satya Nadella, has infused a renewed love of products and customers.
+CEO, Satya Nadella has infused a renewed love of products and customers.
 Microsoft is once again among the most valuable companies in the world.

 IBM